Criminalization of pregnancy has already been happening to the poor and women of color

 Black women and Indigenous women have always been policed like this Goodwin says, which makes them "canaries in the coalmine."

-Like the women in North Carolina, whose arrests were harbingers for the criminalization of pregnancy that would increase even while abortion was legal, and for what will happen next, in the post-Roe world.
+Like the women in South Carolina, whose arrests were harbingers for the criminalization of pregnancy that would increase even while abortion was legal, and for what will happen next, in the post-Roe world.

 Policing pregnancy, she says, "is all about power and control."